heytian/PersonalizedSafety_AIDMS/README.md

 ## 📚 Citation

-If you use this work, please cite:
+This work, was insipred by:

 ```bibtex
 @article{wu2025personalizedsafety,